SC orders removal of Sindh Building Control Authority director general

 Delay in KCR revival

-Meanwhile, taking up a case regarding the revival of the local train and tram service, admonished both provincial and federal government officials for their failure to revive the Karachi Circular Railway (KCR).
+Meanwhile, taking up a case regarding the revival of the local train and tram service, the court admonished both provincial and federal government officials for their failure to revive the Karachi Circular Railway (KCR).

 At the outset, Justice Ahmed inquired if the court's order from last year to revive the KCR had been acted upon.